Sergei Odintsov: Bibliography

-Odintsov has published 500 research articles with about 22.000–25.000 citations with an h-index of 73–76.
+Odintsov has published 730 research articles with over 70.000 citations with an h-index of 127.

 His main scientific results are in the fields of quantum field theory and quantum gravity and include the complete development of renormalization group in curved space, the discovery of asymptotic conformal invariance, and a full description of curvature-induced phase transitions.
 In cosmology, together with Shin'ichi Nojiri, Odintsov has proposed brane-world inflation (independently from the same proposal by Stephen Hawking).
 In the study of dark energy cosmology, with Emilio Elizalde and Shin'ichi Nojiri, Odintsov proposed a dark energy model consisting of complex scalar or two scalars (such model was later called quintom) with possibility to realize phantom or quintessence type of acceleration as well as remove finite singularity there by quantum effects.
 Together with Shin'ichi Nojiri, Odintsov also proposed a generalized holographic dark energy model which includes eventually all possible variations over original holographic dark energy.

 In 2002, Salvatore Capozziello proposed a fundamental new perspective of dark energy as caused by a modification of gravitational theory.
 Based on this idea and further developing it, Odintsov and Shin'ichi Nojiri proposed the first unified picture for the evolution of the universe based on modified gravity.
 According to this, the evolution of the universe changes the gravitational theory, so that modified gravity changes the evolution of the universe making it to be accelerating at the very early and very late epochs.
 Later, they also demonstrated that such unified inflationary-dark energy universe may be achieved in modified Gauss-Bonnet gravity and non-local gravity.
 This picture became even more popular recently due to the increasing possibility that inflation is caused by modified gravity which differs from the usual general relativity.